Cal Parents - How to help your student decide whether to go to graduate school

 - Graduate and Professional School Fairs attended by program representatives from across the nation, where students can gather information about programs and admissions requirements

 - Graduate and Professional School Workshops where students can learn about application essentials and writing application essays, and hear admissions committee members’ perspectives on what makes for a successful applicant

 - Career Counselors with special knowledge to address the needs of Pre-Graduate, Pre-Law & Pre-Med students

-- For letters of recommendation, students and alumni are encouraged to review established outside vendors, such as Interfolio or the Chronicle of Higher Education Vitae service (for faculty position applicants).
+For letters of recommendation, students and alumni are encouraged to review established outside vendors, such as Interfolio or the Chronicle of Higher Education Community (for faculty position applicants).